Model-agnostic interpretation of 10 billion years of cosmic evolution traced by BOSS and eBOSS data: Data

 We use the publicly available data from the Sloan Digital Sky Survey-III \citep{adsabs:2011AJ....142...72E,boss:data} and -IV \citep{Blanton2017,eboss:data}, corresponding to the respective observation campaigns, BOSS \cite{2013AJ....145...10D} and eBOSS \cite{2016AJ....151...44D}.
 Both campaigns make use of two multi-object spectrographs \citep{Bolton12,Smee13} installed on the Apache Point Observatory 2.5-meter telescope located in New Mexico, USA \citep{Gunnetal2006} to carry out spectroscopic measurements from photometrically selected Luminous Red Galaxies (LRGs), Emission Line Galaxies (ELGs) and Quasar (QSO) samples, which have been used for both clustering and Ly-$\alpha$ studies.

 In this paper we focus on re-analyzing only the LRG \citep{Reid:2015gra,ebossLRG_catalogue} and quasar clustering \citep{ebossQSO_catalogue} catalogues.
 For simplicity we do not re-analyse the Main Galaxy Sample (MGS) \cite{2009ApJS..182..543A} and ELG samples \citep{ebossELG_catalogue}, neither the Ly-$\alpha$ forest studies \citep{dumasdesBorboux2020}, which would require an effort beyond the scope of this paper.
+The reason for not doing so is the complex treatment of systematics on the ELG sample, the low statistical power of the MGS, and the significantly different pipeline for analysing Ly-$\alpha$ forest data.

 However, in our cosmology fits later in section \ref{sec:cosmo}, we incorporate the eBOSS DR16 Lyman-$\alpha$ BAO-only compressed variable results of \citep{dumasdesBorboux2020} obtained from their auto- (Ly$\alpha\times$Ly$\alpha$) and cross- (Ly$\alpha\times$QSO) spectra measurements at redshift $z_\mathrm{eff} = 2.33$.
 Collectively this data set probes the last 10 billion years of cosmic evolution through more than 2 million spectra.